chrplr/PCBS-LexicalDecision/README.md

 ## Analyze the results

-After each run of lexical-decision.py, a new file is created in the `data` folder.
-It is possible to visualize and analyze the results in a data file by passing it as argument to the script `analyze_lexical_decision.py``.
+After each run of `lexical-decision.py`, a file (with extension `.xpd`) is created in the subfolder named `data`.

+It is possible to visualize and analyze the results stored in such file by passing it as argument to the script `analyze_lexical_decision.py`.
 For example:

     python analyze_lexical_decision-times.py data/lexical-decision_01_202103282213.xpd

 This generates  the following graphics (with our data), showing the reactions times as a function of Category (Noun vs. Verb) and Lexcal Frequency (High or low)